tolauwae/phd-thesis/src/latch/latch.typ

 This means, that the WARDuino developers cannot currently test on the microcontrollers they target.
 However, when comparing the outcome of this approach with the output of the #latch version, we found no differences, giving us confidence in the soundness of our framework.
-To assess the performance of #latch, we measure the overhead of executing the #latch test suites on a microcontroller compared with current practices, i.e. using a simulator.   %
+To assess the performance of #latch, we measure the overhead of executing the #latch test suites on a microcontroller compared with current practices, i.e. using a simulator.

-\paragraph{WARDuino Debugger Test Suite}
+#strong[WARDuino Debugger Test Suite.]
 While the different specification test suites, test very different aspects, their structure are similar.
 We therefore include the debugger test suite outlined in @sec:usecases, as an example that is not a traditional unit test suite.
 Rather than exclusively using the invoke command, this suite uses all commands available to #latch.

-\paragraph{Computing Test Suite}
+#strong[Computing Test Suite.]
 As a final example, we include a test suite that unit tests a few simple mathematical operations, calculate the factorial, get the nth number in the fibonacci sequence, find the greatest common divider, and check if a number is prime.
 Similar to the specification test suites, the computing tests each include a single invoke step.
 However, while the steps in the other test suites are very fast, taking just a few milliseconds---the steps in this test suite can take several centiseconds.